 We should of course begin with the question of Earth’s age.
 How long ago did this planet came into existence?
 Well, scientists believe that Earth was formed about 4.54 billion years ago.
 The oldest rocks on Earth are in Nuvvuagittuq Greenstone Belt in Northern Quebec, Canada.
 These metamorphic rocks are estimated to be 3.7 to 4.3 billion years old!

 Earth is the third planet in the solar system.
 Mercury and Venus are closer to Sun than our planet.
 Earth is a rocky (terrestrial) planet which has an atmosphere filled with oxygen, among other gases.
 Oxygen is one of the key reasons behind sustainable of advanced life on Earth.

-- Size of the Earth
+- Size and weight of the Earth

 At equator the Earth’s diameter is 12,756 km (7,926 miles) and circumference is 40,075 km (24,901 miles).
 Equator, as we know, is an imaginary line that divides the planet in two equal halves.
 Close to 78.8% of Equator passes across water and 21.3% over the land.
 Earth’s mass is about 6,000,000,000, 000,000,000,000,000 kilograms (6 x 1024 kilograms, or 1.3 x 1025 pounds).